busterbenson/buster-wiki/content/beliefs/_index.md

 - 🤞 A belief with low confidence.
 - 🐲 A belief that triggers anxiety when challenged.

+### Didn't this used to be stored on Github?

+Yes, and it still is!
+I just changed the format of the file so that it was easier to maintain as it grew, and to allow for some metadata attached to each belief.
+[You can see it here](https://github.com/busterbenson/buster-wiki/blob/master/data/beliefs.toml).
+When I come to this page and need to make a change, I often just click through to Github and edit the doc directly.
+If you make something like this, I'd be happy to show you how it's done.

 ### Beliefs by topic